What is a Fishbone Diagram?

 - the possibility of seeing the relationship between different problems, as well as between their solutions

-However, it’s worth keeping in mind, that fishbone diagrams are not easily applicable to complex problems, where causes and effects can be too difficult to spot in a dense criss-cross of symptoms across all process categories.
+However, it’s worth noting that fishbone diagrams are not easy to apply to complex problems, where causes and effects can be too difficult to spot in a compact criss-cross of symptoms across all process categories.